happypandax/happypandax/docs/source/env.rst

         - docs/source <- everything documentation in here
         - bin/ <- contains executables, dlls, etc.
         - tests/ <- everything test-related in here
+        - static/ <- the python files transpiled to JavaScript among other things
+        - templates/ <- HTML files
         - happypanda/ <- the actual source code
             - common/ <- a package for common code
             - core/ <- the heart (or brain?) of it all